 “They’re not just looking for you.
 Tina Huttly is considered the root of all evil.
 A desire for revenge for his daughter.
 Pierce might arrange a reprisal against Miss Marion Huttly,” Bolton says, looking mysteriously at the visibly surprised woman.

 “So, the murder investigation is taking a back seat to preventing a new one?”
-Christophe concludes.
+Christopher concludes.

 “Precisely,” Bolton confirms.